This tutorial will demonstrate how to create a simple, single-function module using ModuleForge, with 1 pester test, and deploy via Github workflows.

 A note on V3 nuget feeds and PSResourceGet.
 Wildcard searching is not supplied, you will need to know the exact name of your module for find and install commands to work.

 In this tutorial, we created a new repository, added our ModuleForge scaffolding, created a new PowerShell function + test, performed a review and unit test, and released it as a PreRelease into our private Github Packages repository for consumption.
-We effectively made a CI/CD PowerShell Pipeline using Github Actions + ModuleForge.
+We effectively made a CI/CD PowerShell Pipeline using Github Actions + ModuleForge, and published a single-function module.